freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 We would love to be able to merge your changes but it looks like there is an error with the CI build. ⚠️

-Once you resolve these issues, We will be able to review your PR and merge it. 😊
+Once you resolve these issues, we will be able to review your PR and merge it. 😊

 ---